Phage infection of bacterial biofilm

 Alternative Approaches

+An alternative approach, phage therapy, has not been approved for clinical use because the effects of phage infection on a biofilm are not sufficiently characterized.
 We propose to study the dynamics of the propagation of Herelleviridae phage phi812 in a S. aureus biofilm and the molecular details of phi812 replication in a cell.

 Methodology

 We integrated a microfluidic system into a light-sheet microscope to enable continuous multi-day observation of the phage infection of a biofilm.
-We will determine how sub-populations of metabolically dormant or phage-resistant cells in a biofilm provide herd immunity against phi812 infection.
+Our research will focus on the following aspects:

-Our system enables the fixation of biofilm segments for subsequent correlative imaging by serial block-face scanning electron microscopy to identify the interactions of phages with bacterial cells.
+2. Fixing biofilm segments for subsequent correlative imaging by serial block-face scanning electron microscopy to identify the interactions of phages with bacterial cells.

-We will use focused ion beam milling together with cryo-electron microscopy and tomography to determine high-resolution structures of previously uncharacterized phi812 replication and assembly intermediates in S. aureus cells.
+3. Using focused ion beam milling together with cryo-electron microscopy and tomography to determine high-resolution structures of previously uncharacterized phi812 replication and assembly intermediates in S. aureus cells.

 Biological Significance

+This proposal's biological significance lies in its focus on the as-yet uncharacterized interactions of phages and bacteria under biologically and clinically relevant conditions.
 Our analyses of phage spread in a biofilm, herd immunity against phage infection, and phage replication in cells may identify approaches for making phage therapy more effective.

 Financiële details & Tijdlijn